vadimkle/UniS-TransactionManager/README.md

 `https devd` sets the `ASPNETCORE_ENVIRONMENT` variable to `Development`.
 ## Business Logic
 The `dateTime` property of a transaction should not be earlier than the last one created for the same client.
 This check was added in addition to provided requirements.

 ## Technical Notes
 The `Clients` table is created to implement optimistic concurrency.
-When the `Balance` is changed during another database transaction, it triggers a DbUpdateConcurrencyException, causing the current transaction to be rolled back.
+When the `Balance` is changed during another database transaction, it triggers a `DbUpdateConcurrencyException`, causing the current transaction to be rolled back.

+It's probably not the best approach to use datetime as a row version, since SQLite does not keep fractional seconds, but for MS SQL it would work.
+For SQLite I would suggest use `long` and autoincrement in trigger.

 ### Logging
 Not yet implemented.